18F/tts-buy-cloudgov-3pao/README.md

 # tts-buy-cloud.gov-3pao

-Please submit any questions as [an Issue](https://github.com/18F/tts-buy-cloudgov-3pao/issues) in this repository by *Month DD, 2018 at 12:00pm ET*.
+Please submit any questions as [an Issue](https://github.com/18F/tts-buy-cloudgov-3pao/issues) in this repository by *Noon Eastern Time on August 20, 2018*.
 The Contracting Officer will only be responding to questions submitted using the [Issue Template](ISSUE_TEMPLATE.md).
 Comments from other parties or in other formats will still be considered but we cannot commit to responding to them.

-**Quotes are due by Month DD, 2018 at 12:00 pm ET.**
+**Quotes are due by Noon Eastern Time on August 23, 2018**

-## Background
+## Statement of Need

 To continue to successfully achieve cloud.gov’s mission, cloud.gov requires annual re-assessment for all participating Cloud Service Providers, including annual auditing by an accredited Third Party Assessment Organization